warmana/cloudant-docs-fork/source/includes/api/_creating_views.md

 #### Built-in reduce functions

 For performance reasons, a few simple reduce functions are built in.
+Whenever possible, you should use one of these functions instead of writing your own.
 To use one of the built-in functions, put its name into the `reduce` field of the view object in your design document.

 <table>
 <colgroup>